Schur-Positivity of Short Chords in Matchings: Acknowledgements

 \section{Acknowledgements}

 My sincere thanks to my supervisors, Ron Adin and Yuval Roichman, for their constant support.
-I also wish to thank Yotam Shomroni, Noam Ta-Shma and Ohad Sheinfeld, for enlightening discussions and many editing suggestions.
+I also wish to thank Yotam Shomroni, Noam Ta-Shma and Ohad Sheinfeld, for enlightening discussions and valuable editing suggestions.
+Special appreciation goes to Sergi Elizalde and Bruce Sagan for their insightful comments and suggestions, which significantly contributed to refining the paper.